aharden/aharden-puppet_ent_agent/README.md

 ####`package_ensure`

-Version of pe-agent to ensure, by default this is set to latest, and uses the 'current' package repository on the master. *this will auto upgrade agents if master is updated*
+Version of pe-agent to ensure, by default this is set to latest, and uses the 'current' package repository on the master. *This will auto upgrade agents if master is updated.*

 If you specify a version number, it may cause issues with general vs specific version differences (ie 3.2.0 vs 3.2.0.el6.1).

+See the related *version* variable documented below for AIX/Solaris/Windows.

 ####`master`